• Skip to primary navigation

 *Note: The recipe card with instructions, ingredient list, and quantities is included further below these step-by-step photos.

-A large white mixing bowl with butter, sugar, egg yolks, and vanilla extract and the bowl after those ingredients are combined with the flour and satl added.
+A large white mixing bowl with creamed butter and sugar, the bowl after adding the eggs and vanilla, and the bowl after adding the flour.

-Baking Tip: If you have not softened the butter ahead of time, not to worry.
-Add the butter to a large microwavable mixing bowl and microwave for 1 minute at 20% power.
-Flip the butter over and add 30 seconds at 20% power as needed until the butter has softened but is not melty.
+Baking Tip: If you have not softened the butter ahead of time, add the butter to a large microwavable mixing bowl and microwave for 1 minute at 20% power.
+Flip the butter over and add 30 seconds at 20% power as needed until the butter has softened but has not melted.

 Baking Tip: When rolling out cookie dough start with your rolling pin in the center of the dough and roll outwards, rather than from the outside toward the middle.
 Do your best to apply pressure evenly so as to not create a thick middle and a thin edge.

-Step 5.
-Roll the Dough and Slice Cookies: Gently roll the dough around the cinnamon and sugar starting at the short edge of the rectangle.
+Gently roll the dough around the cinnamon sugar, starting at the long edge of the rectangle.
 Roll the dough tightly.
-You can use the wax paper (if using) to help roll the dough.
-Then peel back the wax paper as you go.

 Cinnamon Pinwheel Cookies on a baking sheet before and after being baked in the oven.

 They are done before they start to brown.
-Allow the cookies to cool fully on the baking sheet so that they do not fall apart.
+Allow the cookies to cool for 5 minutes on the baking sheet, then transfer to a wire rack to cool fully.

 🍴How to Store and Freeze

 To Store: The cookies can be stored in an airtight container or plastic bag on the counter for up to 5 days.
-These cookies last quite awhile, making them good contenders for making ahead.
+These cookies last quite a while, making them good contenders for making ahead or mailing to family and friends.

 Cinnamon Pinwheel Cookie FAQs